jm-cook/my-smart-home/nest-hub-dashboard/README.md

           {{ now().strftime("%H:%M")}}
 ```

-Yaml for the date card also overrides the font size:
+Yaml for the time card also overrides the font size:

 ```yaml
           - type: custom:mushroom-entity-card